agilepro/software-craftsmanship/docs/Management/avoid-big-bang-changes.md

 A special case of consideration around persistent classes, because you must assume that people will keep finding old versions of the class in database many many years in the future.
 Once a version of a class has been released, you can never simply delete it.
 This means for the most part that all preserved members must remain in the class, and must have a consistent meaning.

 You can eliminate a member, or make a new member to carry that value, but you must include a conversion routine while reading the object.
 You must expect that forever you will see the old form, but if you convert while reading, and if that conversion remains in the object, it solves the problem.
 This assumes that the forms are similar enough that you can convert.
-If you can’t, then you need to use a whole new object.
+If you can't, then you need to use a whole new object.

 Be sure to include plenty of comments on what the old form used to be, because the old form is no longer in the code.
 The conversion code must remain working for a long time.